fsquillace/juju-old/README.md

 You can choose to install the package using either the pre-compiled packages or from the source code.
 The available pre-compiled packages are for i686 and x86\_64 architectures (in the future also armv{5,6,7} for your raspberry pi ;) ).
-JuJu was designed to be a lightweight program written completely in bash in order to get compatibility with many systems.
+JuJu was designed to be a lightweight program in order to get compatibility with many systems.
+The list of the main dependencies are: 'bash', 'wget' and 'tar'.
+That's it!

 There are several reasons to use JuJu instead of a traditional package manager.
 I just want to mention few of them: